upa-url/upa/README.md

 cmake --build build
 cmake --install build
 ```

+> [!NOTE]
-If ICU is installed in a non-default directory, then specify `-DICU_ROOT=<ICU directory>` parameter in the first command.
+> If ICU is installed in a non-default directory, then specify `-DICU_ROOT=<ICU directory>` parameter in the first command.
+If you are building for Windows 10 version 1903 or later, ICU bundled with Windows can be used: specify the `-DUPA_USE_WINDOWS_ICU=ON` parameter in the first command.

 To use library add `find_package(upa REQUIRED)` and link to `upa::url` target in your CMake project:
 ```cmake